hrmneffdii/foundry-defi-stablecoin/README.md

 Got questions or feedback?
 We'd love to hear from you! 📧 Reach out at hermaneffendi0502@gmail.com.

-**Currently i find the opportunities internship as junior smart contract enginerr!!**
+**Currently i find the opportunities internship as junior smart contract enginerr 👐**

 ---